John Cowper Powys

-John Cowper Powys (/ˈkuːpər ˈpoʊɪs/ KOO-pər-_-POH-iss; 8 October 1872 – 17 June 1963) was an English philosopher, lecturer, novelist, critic and poet born in Shirley, Derbyshire, where his father was vicar of the parish church in 1871–1879.
+John Cowper Powys (/ˈkuːpər ˈpoʊɪs/ KOO-pər-_-POH-iss; 8 October 1872 – 17 June 1963) was an English novelist, philosopher, lecturer, critic and poet born in Shirley, Derbyshire, where his father was vicar of the parish church in 1871–1879.
 Powys appeared with a volume of verse in 1896 and a first novel in 1915, but gained success only with his novel Wolf Solent in 1929.
 He has been seen as a successor to Thomas Hardy, and Wolf Solent, A Glastonbury Romance (1932), Weymouth Sands (1934), and Maiden Castle (1936) have been called his Wessex novels.
 As with Hardy, landscape is important to his works.
 So is elemental philosophy in his characters' lives.
 In 1934 he published an autobiography.
 His itinerant lectures were a success in England and in 1905–1930 in the United States, where he wrote many of his novels and had several first published.
 He moved to Dorset, England, in 1934 with a US partner, Phyllis Playter.
 In 1935 they moved to Corwen, Merionethshire, Wales, where he set two novels, and in 1955 to Blaenau Ffestiniog, where he died in 1963.

 Biography

 Early life

 Powys was born in Shirley, Derbyshire, in 1872, the son of the Reverend Charles Francis Powys (1843–1923), and Mary Cowper Johnson, granddaughter of Dr John Johnson, the cousin and close friend of the poet William Cowper.
 He came from a family of eleven children, many of whom were also talented.
-The family lived in Shirley between 1871–79, briefly in Dorchester, Dorset and then they moved to Montacute, Somerset, where Charles Powys was vicar for thirty-two years.
+The family lived in Shirley between 1871 and 1879, briefly in Dorchester, Dorset and then they moved to Montacute, Somerset, where Charles Powys was vicar for thirty-two years.

-John Cowper Powys's two younger brothers Llewelyn Powys (1884–1939) and Theodore Francis Powys were well-known writers, while his sister Philippa published a novel and some poetry.
+John Cowper Powys's two younger brothers Llewelyn Powys (1884–1939) and Theodore Francis Powys were well-known writers, while his sister Philippa Powys published a novel and some poetry, and Gertrude Mary Powys was an artist.
 Another sister Marian Powys was an authority on lace and lace-making and published a book on this subject.
 His brother A. R. Powys was Secretary of the Society for the Protection of Ancient Buildings, and published a number of books on architectural subjects.
 Powys was educated at Sherborne School and graduated from Corpus Christi College, Cambridge, June 1894.

 On 6 April 1896 he married Margaret Lyon.
 They had a son, Littleton Alfred, in 1902.
-Powys's first employment was teaching in girls’ schools in Brighton, and then Eastbourne.
+Powys's first employment was teaching in girls' schools in Brighton, and then Eastbourne.
 His first published works were two highly derivative collections of poetry published in the 1890s.
 He worked from 1898 as an Extension lecturer throughout England, for both Oxford and Cambridge Universities.